Limiting distribution of maximal crossing and nesting of Poissonized random matchings

-There are many interesting related problems in which one needs an asymptotic description of the $\pi_{n,m}$ for a whole range of degrees $n$; one such example which we plan to study in the future is the Ablowtiz-Ladik equations.
+There are many interesting related problems in which one needs an asymptotic description of the $\pi_{n,m}$ for a whole range of degrees $n$; one such example which we plan to study in the future is the Ablowtiz--Ladik equations.
 There we will fully describe the structure of the equilibrium measure in the full range of parameter space.

-The analysis of the discrete and continuous Riemann-Hilbert problems have strong similarities and we analyze them simultaneously.
-The important fact, which we clarify in Sections \ref{sec:continuous weight}-\ref{sec: R(0)}, is that in the discrete Riemann-Hilbert problem we can partition the solution into terms that come from (two) continuous Riemann-Hilbert problem which correspond to the marginal distributions and the remaining `joint' terms which contribute only to the joint distribution.
+The analyses of the discrete and continuous Riemann--Hilbert problems have strong similarities, and we analyze them simultaneously.
+The important fact, which we clarify in Sections \ref{seccontinuousweight}--\ref{secR0}, is that in the discrete Riemann--Hilbert problem we can partition the solution into terms that come from (two) continuous Riemann--Hilbert problems which correspond to the marginal distributions and the remaining ``joint'' terms which contribute only to the joint distribution.

-\section{The Exponentially Small Regime}
+\section{The exponentially small regime}

 The first steps of the steepest-descent analysis are the same for both the exponentially small regime and the Painlev\'e regime.
-We begin by first considering parameters $(n,m,t)$ in the `exponentially small regime' \eqref{eq:regime1}:
+We begin by first considering parameters $(n,m,t)$ in the ``exponentially small regime'' \eqref{eqregime1},

 for fixed $\delta>0$.
-We assume that $\delta < 1/2$ (See the discussion before~\eqref{CFU coordinates}).
+We assume that $\delta< 1/2$; see the discussion before~\eqref{CFUcoordinates}.